ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

   - Using the user service, update the user data
   - Broadcast the updated data to other active users

 A more typical `io.on('connection', ...)` function might simply include a `console.log(socket.id, "has connected.");`.
 As it turns out, this is a really bad place to listen for position updates since every time a new user is connected, it'll listen for changes again (even if we're already listening to it).
-Every update coming in was re-broadcasted N times, where N is the number of users.
+Every new update was broadcasted repeatedly, matching the number of users.
 This was a small bug but a huge oversight in my original approach that consumed far too much data.

 Although this bug was the worst offender, there was still more to consider: